This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 whatever for drawing a vertical line.

 On the other hand, MathML was explicitly designed to encode the meaning of mathematical expressions, rather than the typesetting.
 (In this sense, it is superior even to LaTeX, which never made this distinction.)
-But the grand solution of MathML is not ready for general use at this time.
+But the grand solution of MathML has been a long time coming.

 I think it can be done, at least on an ad-hoc basis.